michael2012z/BitBible/markdown/KJV/files/Ps.md

 164. Seven times a day do I praise thee because of thy righteous judgments.

-165. Great peace have they which love thy law: and nothing shall offend them.nothing…: Heb. they shall have no stumblingblock
+165. Great peace have they which love thy law: and nothing shall offend them.

 166. Lord, I have hoped for thy salvation, and done thy commandments.